codefresh-io/runtime-cluster-monitor/README.md

 # prometheus for runtime clusters

 ## Required
-* helm v2, tiller
+* helm v2, tiller, sops
 * Ruby and `gem install rake erubis`

 ## Usage
 * switch your context to needed
-* `rake env=... args='--set cluster_name=...'` to install or update your installation
+* `rake env=... cluster_name=...` to install or update your installation
-  you may need `rake env=... args='--set prometheusOperator.createCustomResource=false'`
+  you may need `rake ... args='--set prometheusOperator.createCustomResource=false'`
 * `rake destroy env=...` to remove the deployment

 `env` is `dev` or `prod` (`prod` sends alerts to VictorOps, `dev` does not)
 `cluster_name` is cluster's full DNS name

-if you need to pass multiple args or whitespace, escape them:
+if you need to pass multiple Helm args or whitespace, escape them:
 * `rake args='--dry-run --debug'`

 for modifying the secrets two helpers are avaliable: